jzhao11/csc690-fa19-jzhao11/README.md

 With the knowledge of swift that I have learned from CSC690 class, I aim to create a user-friendly iOS app by providing the customers with a simplistic yet efficient user interface, in which they will be able to utilize buying and selling functionalities.

+How To Run:
+Use the command "git clone https://github.com/jzhao11/csc690-fa19-jzhao11.git" to clone the repo, with "csc690-fa19-jzhao11" as default name.
+Go to "csc690-fa19-jzhao11/BuySellApp".
+Double-click "BuySellApp.xcworkspace" to open it in XCode.
+Click the running button in XCode to run this app.

+User Credentials For Test:
+Here is a registered user account that can be used for your tests, with some history items and messages.
+Username: jzhao11
+Password: 111111

 Must-have Features:
 New user shall be able to register an account.
 Registered user shall be able to sign in the app.